-Bank of America needs to live up to the terms of the settlement, or face the consequences.
+Bondi says Bank of America failing to live up to national mortgage settlement terms